bios2/bios2-website/content/contact.md

 monitoring programs, citizen science, as well as heavy industry.
 Collaborative members contribute to the training activities, either as monitors (e.g. host for internship), collaborators (e.g. participation in workshops) or as trainees (e.g. summer school or training package).

-## Fellows

-Any graduate student supervised or co-supervised by an academic Member can apply to be a BIOS² Fellow.
-Fellows have access to all training activities and financial support, including scholarships, travelling grants and workshops.
-Every fellow is expected to participate in at least one internship per year with Partners.
-During their Fellowship they should also participate in one Synthesis group or problem solving workshop.

 ## Guest students

 **Any student motivated by the use of computational tools for open biodiversity science** is welcome to participate to the program.
-Students not supervised or co-supervised by an academic member of the program can also participate in training packages and also apply for guest training grants to register at the summer schools.
+Students not supervised or co-supervised by an academic member of the program can nevertheless participate in training packages and also apply for guest training grants to register at the summer schools.

 ## Guest participants